Animar123/Yash_BlueStampPorfolio/index.md

 pip3 install tensorflow
 ```

-OpenCV is a library that allows us to edit, access, and manipulate images and videos through python
+OpenCV is a library that allows us to edit, access, and manipulate images and videos through python.
-Tensorflow is a libary made by google that allows for induviduals to create and run machine learning models on their computer
+Tensorflow is a library made by Google that allows for individuals to create and run machine learning models on their computer.

 Once all the libaries are installed I cloned the <a href=" ttps://github.com/ultralytics/yolov5"> YoloV5 </a> in order to get the machine learning model and be able to run the computer vision code.